 Q: Due to the lack of electricity, the cafeteria of a school was closed early and the employees sent home.
 Can the workers be paid for the normal work day since they were sent home by no fault of their own?

-A: Hourly employees must be paid for the hours actually worked.
+A: Hourly employees must be paid for the hours actually worked or accrued leave taken.

 Q: Is it a violation of the “gift of public monies” clause if a school district purchases awards and other items to recognize employee achievement?